SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 can omit the ``return``.

-As you'll see in :ref:`Properties_ShorthandSetterDeclaration`, property getters can also use implicit returns.
+As you'll see in :ref:`Properties_ShorthandSetterDeclaration`, property getters can also use an implicit return.

 .. _Functions_FunctionParameterNames: